Huguette Clark: Death

 Clark died on May 24, 2011, at Beth Israel Medical Center in New York City, two weeks short of her 105th birthday.
 She had been moved a month earlier to an intensive-care unit and later to a room with hospice care; at the time of her death, Peri was by her side.
 Though Clark had long said she did not want a funeral or priests, a Catholic priest was summoned to give her last rites.

 During this time, Clark had been living at Beth Israel under pseudonyms; the latest was Harriet Chase.
 Her room was guarded and she was cared for by part-time private nurses.
 Her room on the third floor had a card with the fake room number "1B" with the name "Chase" taped over the actual room number.
 A criminal investigation into the handling of her money was ongoing at the time of her death.

-She was entombed on the morning of May 26, 2011, in the family mausoleum in section 85 of Woodlawn Cemetery, located in The Bronx, New York City, before the cemetery gates were open to the public.
+She was entombed on the morning of May 26, 2011, in the family mausoleum in section 85 of Woodlawn Cemetery, in The Bronx, New York City, before the cemetery gates were open to the public.
 Her attorney said she had specific instructions that no funeral service or Mass be held.
 In 2008, Clark's representatives obtained consent from other Clark family members to alter the mausoleum originally commissioned by her father.
 It was not until early 2011 that the mausoleum was altered to accommodate her entombment.